 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, REC’s REC280TP panel has a temperature coefficient of -0.39%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.39%.
 If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 3.9%.

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, REC solar panels have temperature coefficients ranging from -0.37 to -0.26.
+REC solar panels have temperature coefficients ranging from -0.26 to -0.40.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-REC offers a maximum of a 20-year warranty against any defects in their solar panels.
+REC offers a maximum of a 20-year warranty against any defects in their solar panels, however, starting January 2020, they now offer a full 25-year warranty on any panel products installed by a REC Certified Solar Professional installer.

 For many homeowners, the final decision around the solar equipment you choose rests on cost.
 The total price you pay for a solar energy system with REC’s solar panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.